MagnivOrg/magniv-core/tests/README.md

         todo:
 	    - test where there are nested folders with tasks in them, make sure that all those tasks show in the `dump.json` and that the `dump.json` is accurate
 	    - test when there are multiple task files in the same folder and make sure all of them show up
-	    - test when there are multiple tasks within one file and make sure they show up
 	    - test when there is a random folder that has no magniv tasks in it in the `/tasks` folder and that it doesnt ruin anything
 	    - test when there is a nested folder that has its own `requirements.txt` -- verify that the `dump.json` reflects that the correct `requirements.txt` is being used
 	    - test when there is a nested folder w/o a `requirements.txt`, make sure it uses the next parents `requirements.txt`